 Matters get more complicated on the part of the centre-right EPP.
 The European Peoples’ Party has dominated the European Parliament since the 1999 European elections and are projected to remain as the largest group after May’s election.
 Under the former Spitzenkandidaten system, the EPP would once again have commanded the leadership of the European Commission for the next five years.
 Politics in Europe have, however, been on the move in recent years.
 The EPP is forecasted to suffer the second largest loss of seats in the European Parliament, according to our current European Elections projection, only slightly behind S&D – constituted mainly by their current Commission partner, PES.
 The eurosceptic political right has been on the rise, while the current Commission composition of EPP, PES (S&D), and ALDE are expected to witness net seat losses in May.
 Due to these circumstances, the relations between the three aforementioned groups will likely be strained in the coming years.
 More flexible compromises, then, are also in EPP’s interests if it wishes to keep its distance from ACRE (ECR) and those further to the right as they have done thus far.

 What does the change mean for democracy in the EU?

-Strictly speaking, a resolution of the European Parliament is a non-legally binding instrument, but it is almost unimaginable that the Parliament would ignore such a notable resolution just three months after its introduction.
+Strictly speaking, a resolution of the European Parliament is a non-legally binding instrument, but it is unlikely that the Parliament would ignore such a notable resolution just three months after its introduction.